-Administration refers to the departments and offices providing centralized advisory and support services to WSSC Water.
-The Deputy General Manager for Administration is responsible for ensuring core activities align with and are in support of the General Manager's strategic vision, goals and objectives.
-Administration is comprised of the departments and offices listed below.
+Mission Support refers to the departments and offices providing centralized support services to WSSC Water.
+The Deputy General Manager for Mission Support is responsible for ensuring core activities align with and are in support of the General Manager's strategic vision, goals and objectives.
+Mission Support is comprised of the departments and offices listed below.